Ryland Brickson Cole Tews vs. Hundreds of Beavers

 “I might be just a humble southern lawyer here.
 But it seems to me…”

 I think people, when they’re watching beavers, they can really tell like, oh, they’re outside, like they’re really shooting this in the cold.
-Now, obviously we wanted to edit it in such a way where it was sort of seamless, like you didn’t really know if it was green screen or if they’re outside.
+Now, obviously, we wanted to edit it in such a way that it was sort of seamless like you didn’t really know if it was a green screen or if they were outside.
 But I think there are moments in the movie where you get a great sense of us being out there.
 Some of it, too, I think might be on my face.
 You can really see that I’m cold and weathered, or just tired.
 It’s not just some guy comfortable in a green screen studio.
 So even though it’s like a small thing, I think it makes a whole lot of difference.

 Your first film, Lake Michigan Monster, is a brisk 80 minutes and very talky.
 Beavers is almost two hours and completely silent.
 Was that a reaction to Lake Michigan Monster or just one of those cases where it was a happy accident?